10 – Space Truckin’ – Deep Purple

 # 7 – Cygnus X-1 – Rush

 “Cygnus X-1” is a space odyssey in the form of progressive rock, crafted by the legendary Canadian trio Rush.
-The song serves as the final track on their 1977 album A Farewell to Kings and is considered one of the most complex and musically ambitious pieces in their catalog.
+The song is the final track on their 1977 album A Farewell to Kings and is considered one of the most complex and musically ambitious pieces in their catalog.
+I saw this tour, and the band was just killing it on stage.
 “Cygnus X-1” is split into multiple parts, with the first section, “Book I: The Voyage,” found on A Farewell to Kings.
 The second part, “Book II: Hemispheres,” continues the story on their 1978 album Hemispheres.
 This sprawling track takes listeners on a journey to the mysterious black hole in the constellation of Cygnus, blending science fiction, philosophy, and intense musicianship, making it a fitting addition to any list of the best rock songs about space.

 Read More: Alex Lifeson of Rush: The ClassicRockHistory.com Interview